WELCOME TO

 Barnes

-at the museum.
-In 1949 Mr. Sanford Barnes began work at Hughes Aircraft as
+currently on display at the museum.
+In 1949 Mr. Sanford Barnes began work

-an engineer in the newly formed transistor development group.
-His
+at Hughes Aircraft as an engineer in the newly formed transistor

-Barnes Oral History.
+in the Sanford Barnes Oral

 |